Accounting & Tax terms explained

 Liquidity

-The degree to which the company’s assets can be easily and quickly converted into cash (by buying or selling) represents the company’s liquidity, also key when looking at loan covenants or gearing.
+The degree to which the company’s assets can be easily and quickly converted into cash (by buying or selling) represents the company’s liquidity, which is also key when looking at loan covenants or gearing.

 A company memorandum is a public legal document prepared during the formation of a limited liability company.
-It sets out the main goals and objectives of the firm and defines the shareholder’s relation with the company.
+It sets out the main goals and objectives of the firm and defines the shareholders’ relationship with the company.

 Netbook Value

-The value of an asset recorded by the company in its accounting records after factoring in accumulated depreciation and any amortization of that asset.
+The value of an asset recorded by the company in its accounting records after factoring in accumulated depreciation and any amortisation of that asset.

 Net Profit

-The amount of money left that the company earns a profit after deduction of all operating expenses, interests, dividends and taxes from the total revenues.
+The amount of money left is the profit the company earns after deduction of all operating expenses, interests, dividends and taxes from the total revenues.

 “Net profit = Total revenue -Total expenses”